Mary Tins

 With my first reproduction tin I was messed around something rotten by Evri, the delivery company, so when it got to a fortnight after the original delivery date they gave me I was looking at alternatives in case it never did get delivered before my nerve snapped and I claimed a refund.
 Well, one of the reasonably priced alternatives I looked at obviously alerted the owner and he offered it to me at a reduction.
 The price was so good that I felt, hmm, I certainly didn’t mind having three boxes rather than 2, so I bought it.
 Then, the first one I ordered arrived.
 Here’s a photo of the three together.

 The embossing on the lids seems pretty much identical, but of course there is one glaring difference.
-The top one seems much closer in colour to my original while the bottom one seems more of a coppery or bronze colour almost.
+The top one seems much closer in colour to my first tin while the bottom one seems more of a coppery or bronze colour almost.
 There is one other even more obvious difference between the two tins which you can’t see from the photo.
 Compare the bottoms of the three tins :-

-Well, there we are, original and 2 replicas.
+Well, there we are,the first tinl and 2 replicas.
 I thought that was it.
 Only it wasn’t.
 You see, in the course of my research I found out about a variation.
 This was clearly a reproduction, but instead of having the head of Princess Mary embossed upon it, there is the date, 1914.
 I felt that this was strange, but eventually I found a post on a forum that explained it.
 It said that tins with 1914 were made as souvenirs of the Great War in the 1920s.
 The change in the design was because the Crown forbade the use of the image of a member of the Royal Family for commercial purposes.
 These were sold under the name commemorative tins.

 The 1914 tin I had seen was not from the 1920s, but essentially a reproduction of one.
 So a reproduction of a reproduction.
 I wouldn’t say that it was difficult to get hold of, but I could only find one supplier.
 None to be found on ebay.
 Yes, of course I bought one.
 It’s an interesting piece.
 I mean it’s clearly based on the design of the original Mary tin.
 However some of the embossed writing is not there.
 Only the lid seems to be brassed, and it has a darker, less shiny surface colour than the originals or the Daily Mail reproductions.
 The lid is not attached by a hinge and its dimensions are slightly larger than the others I have.
 The body of the tin has some kind of matt black coating.
 It’s quite tactile actually, and it’s pretty heavy.
 If anything I’d say it’s heavier than the original.